 2 large Granny Smith apples, peeled, cored and thinly sliced (keep Granny Smiths on hand- they are great for both baking and eating)

 1/2 of a 17.3-ounce package Pepperidge Farm® Puff Pastry Sheets (1 sheet), thawed

 1 tbsp. confectioners' sugar (optional)

-Sprinkle additional flour on the work surface.
+Sprinkle the remaining flour on the work surface.
 Unfold the pastry sheet on the work surface.
 Roll the pastry sheet into a 16 x 12-inch rectangle.
 With the short side facing you, spoon the apple mixture onto the bottom half of the pastry sheet to within 1 inch of the edge.
 Roll up like a jelly roll.
-Place seam-side down onto a baking sheet.
+Place seam-side down onto a baking sheet (this will help keep it from unrolling during baking).
 Tuck the ends under to seal.
 Brush the pastry with the egg mixture.
-Cut several slits in the top of the pastry.
+Cut 4 deep slits in the top of the pastry.

 Bake for 35 minutes or until the pastry is golden brown.
 Let the pastry cool on the baking sheet on a wire rack for 20 minutes.
 Sprinkle with the confectioners' sugar, if desired.